Jason Molins: Early and personal life

 Molins was born in Dublin, and is Jewish.
 His father is Rodney Molins.
 His brother, Greg, and cousin, Lara Molins, also played for Ireland.

-He was initially educated in Ireland, and then finished his studies England.
+He was initially educated in Ireland and then finished his studies in England.
 He attended secondary school Wesley College and Dublin High School.
 He studied for an economics degree at University College Dublin, and then completed his post-graduate diploma at the University of Oxford in 1997.
-Following this, he moved to London where he worked as a Fixed Income analyst for an investment management company following a number of other roles in the City including Corporate Finance.
+Following this, he moved to London where he worked as a fixed income analyst for an investment management company following a number of other roles in the City including corporate finance.
 Molins married Aoife Mulholland, a West End actress from Galway, in 2009.
 In 2015 he relocated back to Ireland with his wife and two boys (Max and Brody), to start a career as an Equity Analyst at Goodbody Stockbrokers.
 They now reside in Dublin with their three boys.